-The County of Orange (through its Probation Department) operates one secure juvenile detention facility, Orange County Juvenile Hall ("JH"), and two juvenile camp facilities, Orange County's Youth Guidance Center ("YGC") and Youth Leadership Academy ("YLA").
+The County of Orange (through its Probation Department) operates one secure juvenile detention facility, Orange County Juvenile Hall (JH), and two juvenile camp facilities, Orange County's Youth Guidance Center (YGC) and Youth Leadership Academy (YLA).
 The Probation department employs a pattern at each of the juvenile facilities that exceeds state/federal recommended minimum staff to youth ratios.
-In addition, Probation leverages its existing partnership with the Orange County Department of Education as well as the Orange County Health each youth are met.
+In addition, Probation leverages its existing partnership with the Orange County Department of Education as well as the Orange County Health Care Agency to ensure the educational, and behavioral health (including substance use) needs of each youth are met.
 All sworn Probation staff at these facilities are familiar/trained in corrections supervision strategies that have been proven effective including, but not limited to, trauma-informed interactions, cognitive behavioral strategies that influence behavior, and incentive-based interventions.
 The environment within Probation's facilities strikes the necessary balance between maintaining safe/secure juvenile facility operations while providing resources necessary to address the rehabilitative needs of all detained youth.